angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 G2: I fetch and Thouhgtseize away a chalice, leaving them with a Sudden Shock, a Chandra, and a Fiery Confluence.
 They just play lands and I cantrip.
-On turn 3 I make a pass the turn pile, except I'm at 17 life so I drop to 8.
+On turn 3 I make a pass-the-turn pile, except I'm at 17 life so I drop to 8.
 End of turn they Sudden Shock me, untap, and cast Fiery Confluence to burn me for the last 6.
 So I played like an ass and got punished for it again.